portlandcodeschool/frontend-freelancer/week07/week07_plan.md

 <!-- I really want to give people more "lectures" at home and more "interactive" work in the classrooom.
 Students have been asking for this as well.
 (AZ) -->

+ 0. Visit a Portland web developer meetup and prepare a lightening talk for next Wednesday
+ 	* The name, time, and focus of the meetup
+ 	* How you foundf out about it
+ 	* The name, company, and typical projects of a particular person you met at the meetup
+ 	* The pros and cons of this meetup from your point of view
  0. Complete the free screencast series [Try jQuery](http://try.jquery.com) -- free registration required
  0. Complete the Treehouse Javascript screencasts at [JavaScript Foundations](http://teamtreehouse.com/library/javascript-foundations) -- You started these a few weeks ago and may have already finished them; make sure you complete the "Functions" and "Objects" badges by Friday.
 If you already know JS, just do the quizzes.
 We'll be checking who has the badges.
  0. Complete the Treehouse [How to Make a Website with WordPress](http://teamtreehouse.com/library/how-to-make-a-website-with-wordpress)